Today is Star Wars day

 In 1977 ‘Star Wars: Episode IV – A New Hope’ hit the big screen, quickly becoming a worldwide phenomenon.
-Forty years on, it’s still going strong, the films in sequel and prequel, completing a story (almost – there are more in the pipeline) that began in a galaxy far, far away.
+Forty years on, it’s still going strong, the films in sequel and prequel, completing a story (I am expecting more from Disney animations!) that began in a galaxy far, far away.

 The irresistible power of classic storytelling

 Star Wars keeps us engaged because it has all the ingredients of a great story; good overcoming evil; faith and belief giving you ‘special powers’; characters we relate to, and empathise with; intense action sequences, and of course ground-breaking special effects.

 George Lucas moved the science fiction genre from geek to mainstream, because, regardless of the genre, the structure of content, or the story, was the key to its success.
 Because people are attracted to stories that relate to people, that goes for movies, and business.

 The business of storytelling